Uniphar/devops-guidelines/AzureVpnClientSetup.md

 **Please request the profile configuration xml file from the DevOps team** for the environment to which you require access.

-After you have aqquired the profile configuration file, you can import it into the VPN client application by following these steps:
+After you have acquired the profile configuration file, you can import it into the VPN client application by following these steps:

 ### 1. On the Azure VPN client application, select the **Import** option on the bottom left.